valenpe7/petrvalenta.eu/_posts/2016-01-20-visualizing_weather_data_in_google_earth.md

 **Tip:** The source code of this work can be found in [this](https://github.com/valenpe7/scientific_visualization) GitHub repository.
 {: .notice--success}

-The main idea how to deal with several steps of the implementation was to make only one class for the data processing, which includes data structures for scattered and uniform data as well as all methods beginning with reading of the input data and ending with the required visualization.
+The main idea how to deal with several steps of the implementation was to make a single class for the data processing, which includes data structures for scattered and uniform data as well as all methods beginning with reading of the input data and ending with the required visualization.
 One can find the listings of this class below, individual methods and data structures will be described later.

 {% highlight cpp linenos %}
 class weather_data {